W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What part of the project was the most fun for you?

-- Understand which routes handle different types of requests and be able to trace the flow of a given request into and out of your application.
+- Understand which routes handle different types of requests and be able to trace the flow of a given request in and out of your application.
 Be able to explain what is happening every step of the way.